augiedb/VariousAndSundryCS/2015-09-07-core-elixir-follow-up-list-dot-delete-all.markdown

 ## Refactoring

-[I had a pull request from pel-daniel](https://github.com/augiedb/VariousAndSundryCS/pull/3), who made a smart observation about my original `List.delete_all` code.
+[I had a pull request from Daniel Garcia](https://github.com/augiedb/VariousAndSundryCS/pull/3), who made a smart observation about my original `List.delete_all` code.
 Here's what I started with:

 ```elixir
   def delete_all(list, value) do